NativeScript/plugins/packages/localize/README.md

 console.log("user's language is", Device.language.split('-')[0]);
 ```

-> **Tip:** overrideLocale method stores the language in a special key in app-settings,
-> you can access it like this,
+> **Tip:** overrideLocale method stores the language in a special key in app-settings, you can access it like this

 ```ts
 import { ApplicationSettings } from '@nativescript/core';